Can Eating Onions Really Help Lower Your Blood Sugar?

 Nutrition Content of Onions

-Before we dive into onions' effect on blood sugar, we should know a bit about their nutrient content.
+Before diving into the effect of onions on blood sugar, it helps to know a bit about their nutrient content.

 1 Cup Sliced Onions